wpdreams/wpmu-selective-plugin-loader/README.md

 This is **not a regular plugin**, but a WPMU plugin, which means, that it can not be installed via the plugin menu.

+This tool was originally created for [ajaxsearchpro.com](https://ajaxsearchpro.com).
+For more WordPress PagesPeed optimizations check [this article](https://ajaxsearchpro.com/blog/wordpress-pagespeed-optimization-the-easy-way/).

 ## Installation

 Copy the `wpmu-selective-plugin-loader` folder to the `/wp-content/mu-plugins/` directory.
 If the `mu-plugins` directory does not exist,